 A. Unclaimed Financial Aid Refunds

-- Financial Aid Process: The process to recoup the unclaimed award is determined by the type of award:
+- The process to recoup unclaimed awards is determiend by the Financial Aid Office based on the type of award:

 - Bank Loans: The full amount of the loan will be returned to the originating lender.